naotnoguchi/EverWear-Expo-App/docs/terms-en.md

 ---
-title: EverWear Terms of Service
+title: Terms of Service
 ---

-# EverWear Terms of Service
+# Terms of Service

 Last updated: June 22, 2025

-These Terms of Service ("Terms") set forth the conditions for using the mobile application "EverWear" (the "App") provided by Naoto Noguchi ("we", "us", or "our").
+These Terms of Service ("Terms") set forth the conditions for using the mobile application "EverWear" (the "App") provided by EverWear Office ("we", "us", or "our").
 All users of the App ("Users") agree to be bound by these Terms.

 ## 1. Scope
 These Terms apply to all relationships related to the App between Users and us and govern the rights and obligations arising from the use of the App.